-Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
-VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-The program must define when physical presence of a VI.A.2.c) supervising physician is required.
-(Core) VI.A.2.d) The privilege of progressive authority and responsibility. conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
-(Core) The program director must evaluate each fellow's VI.A.2.d).(1) abilities based on specific criteria, guided by the Milestones.
-(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
-(Core) Fellows should serve in a supervisory role to junior VI.A.2.d).(3) fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
-(Core) Each fellow must know the limits of their scope of VI.A.2.e).(1) authority, and the circumstances under which the fellow is permitted to act with conditional independence.
+The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.

+- 6.8.
+The program must define when physical presence of a supervising physician is required.
+(Core) - 6.9.
+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
+(Core) - 6.9.a.
+The program director must evaluate each fellow's abilities based on specific criteria, guided by the Milestones.
+(Core) - 6.9.b.
+Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
+(Core) - 6.9.c.
+Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail) - 6.10.
+Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
+(Core) - 6.10.a.
+Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence.
 (Outcome)